T3tsuo/PokemonUI/README.md

 * As soon as you hit start, make sure you click on the game.

 ## Pokemon Team Composition:
-* First pokemon has frisk ability.
+* First pokemon (Banette) has frisk ability and thief.
-* Second pokemon (Quagsire) has thief.
 * Pokemon with Sweet Scent must be in your party.
 * Pokemon with Teleport must be in your party.
 * Pokemon with Dig must be in your party.